Brazil hikes interest rates again to regain market confidence

 BRASILIA (Reuters) - Brazil raised its benchmark interest rate to a 16-month high of 9 percent on Wednesday, maintaining the pace of monetary tightening to fight inflation and rebuild investors’ confidence in Latin America’s largest economy.

-The central bank’s monetary policy committee, known as Copom, decided unanimously for a third straight half percentage point rate hike to ease inflationary fears that have risen on the back of a plunge in the value of the local currency.
+The central bank’s monetary policy committee, known as Copom, voted unanimously for a third straight half-percentage-point rate hike to ease inflationary fears that have risen on the back of a plunge in the value of the local currency.

 Forty-four of 46 economists polled by Reuters expected the bank to raise its Selic rate to 9 percent from 8.5 percent as part of a tightening cycle that started in April.

-The central bank left the door open for more rate hikes by reiterating that the latest increase is part of an ongoing rate-adjustment process.
+The central bank left the door open for more rate hikes by reiterating that the latest increase is part of a rate-adjustment process.

 Monetary authorities from India to Indonesia are scrambling to offset the massive outflow of capital triggered by expectations of a withdrawal of stimulus in the United States and a stronger dollar.
 The exodus of investors have dragged down the value of currencies in most emerging-market nations, pushing inflation higher via pricier imports.

-The stakes are even higher for Brazil where a mix of erratic policy that includes government intervention plus supply-side bottlenecks have severely hit investor confidence in the once-booming emerging-market nation.
+The stakes are even higher for Brazil where a mix of erratic policy that includes government intervention in sectors of the economy plus supply-side bottlenecks have severely hit investor confidence in the once-booming emerging-market nation.

 Higher interest rates would help Brazil not only tame price increases, but also bolster investors’ confidence, the International Monetary Fund said in a report about the South American nation published earlier on Wednesday.